The Use of 3D Printing in Healthcare

 Medical imaging using 2D or 3D onscreen technology provides limitations when radiologists and surgeons are visualizing complex pathologies and abnormalities.

-Increasingly, both radiology teams and surgeons are using 3D printing to create 3D 1:1 models of anatomical areas, replicated exactly from patient scans, which can be held in-hand and used for pre-operative cutting, planning, and collaborative teamwork.
+Increasingly, both radiology teams and surgeons are using 3D printing to create 3D 1:1 models of anatomical areas, replicated from patient scans, which can be held in-hand and used for pre-operative planning, case rehearsal, and collaborative teamwork.

-These anatomical models are often used in patient communication and consultation to show and explain to patients their medical conditions and what their surgical procedures will involve.
+These anatomical models are also used in patient communication and consultation to show and explain to patients their medical conditions and what their surgical procedures will involve.

-They are also beneficial for surgical education, providing medical students and junior doctors the opportunity to exactly see tumors, fractures, lesions, and other abnormalities.
+They are also beneficial for surgical education, providing medical students, junior doctors, and residents the opportunity to exactly see tumors, fractures, lesions, and other unique abnormalities.

 Education and Training